efabless/caravel_mpw-one/README.md

 make
 ```

 This should merge the GDSes using magic and you'll end up with your version of `./gds/caravel.gds`.
+You should expect hundred of thousands of magic DRC violations with the current "development" state of caravel.

 ## Managment SoC
 The managment SoC runs firmware that can be used to: